 The use of Lutetium-177 in resistance to hormones and chemotherapy (LuPSMA trial)

 Another clinical trial called LuPSMA studied the effectiveness of Lutetium-177 PSMA therapy.
-It was carried out in patients who did not have positive dynamics from the use of anti-hormonal agents and chemotherapy.
+It was carried out in patients who did not have positive dynamics from the use of the anti-hormonal agents and chemotherapy.
 The LuPSMA intervention trial lasted 3 years and was carried out in accordance with the requirements of ANZCTR (Australian New Zealand Clinical Trials Registry).
 It was carried out in patients who met the following requirements:

 - Age over 18 years